ufuksfk/ufuksnotes/content/Highlights/Podcast/The Man Who Predicted the Downfall of Thinking.md

 * [[2025-03#11]] 14:56  [[Science]] is very good at giving us more of what we want.
 It cannot tell us what's worth wanting in the first place.

-* [[2025-03#11]] 14:57  imagine inventing [[Wiki/Others/Plastic]] but actually knowing about forever chemicals and then taking A left turn so we don't go down the road of creating more pollution than we have the capacity to clean up up.
+* [[2025-03#11]] 14:57  imagine inventing [[Plastic]] but actually knowing about forever chemicals and then taking A left turn so we don't go down the road of creating more pollution than we have the capacity to clean up up.

 * [[2025-03#11]] 14:57  ==if it's the problem of not being able to generate content at scale, whose problem was that?==